Stocks Pressured as Oil Prices Jump on Report that Iran Has Halted Ceasefire Negotiations

 US Stock Movers

-Nvidia (NVDA) is up more than +4% after saying it will enter the PC market with a new chip, which led to losses today of more than -4% for PC-chip competitors Intel (INTC) and Advanced Micro Devices (AMD), and a loss of more than -8% for Qualcomm (QCOM).
+Nvidia (NVDA) is up more than +3% after saying it will enter the PC market with a new chip, which led to losses today of more than -2% for PC-chip competitor Intel (INTC), -0.1% for Advanced Micro Devices (AMD), and -6% for Qualcomm (QCOM).

-Microsoft (MSFT) is up more than +2% after Nvidia's CEO downplayed concerns that the software sector will be severely disrupted by AI.
+Microsoft (MSFT) is up more than +2% after Nvidia's CEO downplayed concerns that AI will severely disrupt the software sector.

 Taylor Morrison Home Corp (TMHC) is up more than +20% after news of its acquisition for about $8.5 billion by Berkshire Hathaway, which is the first acquisition made by Berkshire's new CEO Greg Abel.